cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This process involves a value called the "aggregation parameter" used to map the input shares to output shares.
-The Aggregators need to agree on this parameter before they can begin preparing inputs for aggregation.
+The Aggregators need to agree on this parameter before they can begin preparing the measurement shares for aggregation.

 ~~~~
     Aggregator 0   Aggregator 1        Aggregator SHARES-1